UXPin/uxpin-merge-tools/packages/uxpin-merge-cli/Readme.md

 # UXPin Merge

-The Command-line tool integrates the Design System repository with: [UXPin Merge](https://www.uxpin.com/merge)
+The Command-line tool integrates the Design System repository with [UXPin Merge](https://www.uxpin.com/merge)

 ## Installation
 Add `uxpin-merge` to your package.json: